Costa Pacifica: Concept and construction

 Costa Pacifica was ordered on 14 December 2005, by Carnival Corporation, the parent company of Costa Crociere.

 The bow section of Costa Pacifica was built at the Fincantieri Palermo shipyard and was launched on 24 July 2007.
-The section was then towed to Fincantieri's Sestri Ponente in August 2007 for further work, which also marked the announcement of the ships name.
+The section was then towed to Fincantieri's Sestri Ponente in August 2007 for further work, which also marked the announcement of the ship's name.
 She was launched at Fincantieri's Sestri Ponente shipyard on 30 June 2008.
 She returned to Sestri Ponente from her sea trials on 30 March 2009, for the fitting-out process.
 Almost 3,000 workers helped in the construction of Costa Pacifica.

-She was later christened at Genoa, Italy on 5 June 2009, in a dual christening ceremony, together with Costa Luminosa.
+She was later christened at Genoa, Italy, on 5 June 2009, in a dual christening ceremony, together with Costa Luminosa.

 Amenities

 Costa Pacifica has 1,504 passenger cabins of various sizes.
 There are five dining areas, thirteen bars, four swimming pools, various water and health related facilities and a theater.
 Costa Pacifica is also the first cruise ship to have an onboard recording studio.